Review of Amaysim NBN plans

 Amaysim Tier 1 NBN Compared

-- Unlimited data, monthly contract, no set-up fees, free modem for $60 a month
+- Unlimited data, monthly contract, BYO or paid modem, for $60 a month

 Amaysim Tier 2 NBN Compared

-- Unlimited data, monthly contract, no set-up fees, free modem for $70 a month
+- Unlimited data, monthly contract, BYO or paid modem, for $70 a month

 For only $10 extra a month, you’ll step into the NBN’s first ‘Superfast’ speed tier, with 25/5 downloads/uploads for $70 a month.
 This price jump seems to be about the norm across the board, and Amaysim competes pretty well, with the cheapest price you can expect to pay for unlimited data on Tier 2 at about $65 per month.
-AusBBS comes in at this price point, as does Motion NBN, but in this case you’ll be tied into a 24 month contract.
-Tangerine Telecom also offers an exciting plan with no setup fees and no lock-in contract.
-Inspired also offers a strong plan, but you will need to pay a setup fee.
+Amaysim competes with the likes of AusBBS, Australia Broadband and Tangerine Telecom around these parts.

 Amaysim Tier 4 NBN Compared

-- Unlimited data, monthly contract, no set-up fees, free modem for $90 a month
+- Unlimited data, monthly contract, BYO or paid modem, for $90 a month

 At the tip-top NBN speed tier, Amaysim is again a competitive provider – $90 for unlimited data and the fastest speeds is very reasonable indeed.
 However, MyRepublic is the dominate player in these parts, with various call inclusions and contract options available for less than $80 a month.
 Its cheapest offer is under $60, but you’ll be tied into a contract.
-AusBBS is the second cheapest provider at $85, and Motion also makes an appearance, as does Exetel.
-A lot of these providers come with lengthy contracts, or setup fees, or both, so Amaysim is still an enticing option.
+The likes of AusBBS, Exetel and Australia Broadband are all worth a look.

 Is an Amaysim NBN plan an ‘amaysing’ deal?

 If you’ve been pleased with what Amaysim has offered customers in the mobile phone plan segment, you might also be pleased with what it has to offer in the NBN sphere.
 Amaysim’s NBN plans are pretty cost competitive, and while they do seem a few dollars pricier than the ‘cheapest of the cheap’, Amaysim’s no-gimmick approach may more than make up for it.
-With no lengthy contracts, no setup or hidden fees, and a free modem included, the value proposition with these factors considered might make other providers sit up and take notice.
+With no contracts, hidden fees, or setup costs (if you BYO modem), the value proposition with these factors considered might make other providers sit up and take notice.
 Amaysim has done it in the SIM Only mobile space, and it looks set to do it again with its NBN plans.